romenti/Bayesian_Fertility_Genealogies/Code/Description.md

 The folder contains all the R scripts needed to reproduce the results of the paper.
-Specifically,

 - **upload_packages.R** is needed to upload all the relevant packages needed in the data analysis
 - **Indirect_Estimation.R** implements the indirect TFR estimation and the bias-adjustment